A family legacy

 What Huber means to our shareholders

-A lot has changed since Joseph Maria Huber founded his ink business 135 years ago.
-The company has grown and diversified into industries ranging from wood products to food ingredients, and the Huber family has expanded to include more than 225 members.
+A lot has changed since Joseph Maria Huber founded his ink business nearly 140 years ago.
+The company has grown and diversified into industries ranging from wood products to food ingredients, and the Huber family has expanded to include about 300 members.
 Through all this change, the Huber family remains committed to ensuring their company is a positive force in the world, always working to improve today for a better tomorrow.

 The J.M.
 Huber Corporation serves as an important connection between the increasingly broad branches of the Huber family tree, bringing together family members of all ages.
 The family can trace their history in parallel with the company, through two World Wars, the Great Depression, the Great Recession and other periods of drastic change.
 Their focus on improving life for millions of people around the world, as well as their commitment to treating their employees with dignity and respect, has helped the company persevere through these challenges.